 - December 28, 1954 – Denzel Washington, actor

-What special days or observances grab your interest in December?
+What are your favorite celebrations or events during December?
 Are there holiday events or happenings that will attract customers or impact your business?
-Share them in the comments and of course, share them with your readers!
-Until next month (and next year), stay warm, enjoy any snow you get, give plenty of gifts, and as always, keep writing!
+How can you use them to promote your company during the busiest shopping month of the year?
+Share your ideas and suggestions in the comments and of course, share them with your readers!